John P. Howard III: Nomination under Trump

 On June 25, 2020, President Donald Trump announced Howard to as a nominee to be an associate judge of the District of Columbia Court of Appeals to the seat vacated by Judge Kathryn A. Oberly who retired on November 1, 2013.
 His nomination was sent to the Senate the same day.
 On January 3, 2021, the nomination was returned.
 He was renominated the same day and that nomination was withdrawn on February 4, 2021, by President Joe Biden.

 Renomination under Biden

 On August 5, 2021, President Joe Biden renominated Howard to serve as an associate judge of the District of Columbia Court of Appeals.
 President Biden nominated Howard to the seat vacated by Judge Phyllis D. Thompson, whose term will expire on September 4, 2021.
 On December 2, 2021, a hearing on his nomination was held before the Senate Homeland Security and Governmental Affairs Committee.
 On December 15, 2021, his nomination was reported out of committee.

 On February 2, 2022, the Senate invoked cloture on his nomination by a 62–34 vote.
 On February 8, 2022, the Senate confirmed his nomination by a 62–34 vote.
 He was sworn in by Chief Judge Anna Blackburne-Rigsby on February 18, 2022.

+Personal life

+Howard and his wife, Brandi, have one child.